-Law Center’s Brief: Our brief, filed along with the Brady Campaign to Prevent Gun Violence, the Coalition to Stop Gun Violence, Moms Demand Action for Gun Sense in America, States United to Prevent Gun Violence, and the Violence Policy Center argues that the proper interpretation of federal law includes all domestic violence crimes, not just those involving “strong and violent physical force.”
+Law Center’s Brief: We joined the Brady Campaign to Prevent Gun Violence, the Coalition to Stop Gun Violence, Moms Demand Action for Gun Sense in America, States United to Prevent Gun Violence, and the Violence Policy Center in filing an amicus brief arguing that the proper interpretation of federal law includes all domestic violence crimes, not just those involving “strong and violent physical force.”
 The brief outlines the social science research demonstrating a strong connection between domestic violence of any type and guns.

 Download a PDF of the brief here.